 The LLETZ procedure is, in my opinion, very undersold as a simple procedure that is done under local anaesthetic as something pretty straightforward.
-Unfortunately for me, this was not the case, and subsequent research and talks with others who have had the procedure have agreed it is a major procedure that whilst small in area is quite horrendous in reality.
+Unfortunately for me, this was not the case, and subsequent research and talks with others who have had the procedure have agreed it is a major procedure that whilst small in the area is quite horrendous in reality.

-During the LLETZ procedure an electric wire is used (you don’t really know that though as numb down there!) to cut away a chunk of your cervix.
+During the LLETZ procedure an electric wire is used (you don’t really know that though as you are numb down there!) to cut away a chunk of your cervix.
 The piece they removed from me was around the size of a marble.

 After the LLETZ you are advised not to have a bath, swim, use tampons or have sex for at least a week afterwards depending on the pain, discharge and any bleeding.
-A watery discharge and some bleeding is expected for up to 4 weeks alongside pain like cramps.
+A watery discharge and some bleeding are expected for up to 4 weeks alongside pain like cramps.

 As I am allergic to a large number of painkillers I had to be prescribed something and was still in a lot of pain.
 It felt as if someone was sticking a sharp pencil into my cervix repetitively for weeks.
-I also had period pain type cramps for weeks.
+I also had period pain-type cramps for weeks.
 After 2 weeks I also had an infection which caused more pain so had to have antibiotics.

 Whilst this is my experience others have had similar issues, and some have fewer issues so please don’t presume this is how you will be, but be aware it is possible.
 I of course had no idea I was even having the procedure or what to expect until it was done.

-I had to use sanitary towels day and night for 4 weeks until the discharge had stopped.
+I had to use sanitary towels day and night for 4 weeks until the discharge stopped.
 The results of the examination of the piece of cervix taken away also take around 4 weeks.

 Advice if you have to have the LLETZ too